Great Plains Research

 In addition to its articles, the journal recognizes outstanding contributions to Plains scholarship and provides multiple ways to engage with its content:

-Why publish with Great Plains Research?
+Why Publish with Great Plains Research?

 • Regional relevance: We feature scholarship that creates space to learn from the past, confront the issues shaping our region today, and imagine the futures of the Great Plains.